Last updated: 15/2/2017

 Eligibility criteria

 Enrolment in public pre-primary and primary schools and school attendance.
+Selecting schools based on their social status or poverty conditions in line with the objective of the school feeding programme.

 Coverage and other information